-NeoGenesis contains the S²RM® technology which is adult skin stem cell molecules that instruct the skin to return to homeostasis by producing more collagen.
-Additional ingredients in the formula helps to retain moisture, decrease dark circles, and improve tone and texture of the delicate skin around the eyes.
+NeoGenesis contains the S²RM® technology, which is adult skin stem cell molecules that instruct the skin to return to homeostasis by producing more collagen.
+Additional ingredients in the formula help to retain moisture, decrease dark circles, and improve the tone and texture of the delicate skin around the eyes.

 Skin responds well to NeoGenesis because it contains biologically recognizable ingredients in the S²RM® technology.
 There are few to no negative reactions to this formula, even on the most sensitive of skin.

 Sculplla uses a combination of PLLA (poly-l-lactic acid), Volufiline, 4GF, and PDRN to plump out wrinkles and counter the signs of aging skin.

 Sculplla's PLLA (a bio-stimulator instructing the skin to produce new collagen) and Volufiline (a topical filler-like ingredient) increase the adipocyte volume in the fatty tissues resulting in a plumping effect on wrinkles.
 Some see plumping immediately, while others will need a few weeks for visible improvement.
 PDRN (biological molecules that promote skin repair) and Growth factors (GF) (natural proteins made by skin cells to maintain healthy skin) in this formula helps with anti-aging benefits.

 Sculplla H2 Promoter Eye Repair Cream does create momentary eye blurriness if the product gets in the eye because it contains jojoba oil.
 For that reason, I recommend contact wearers use it very carefully or below the eye and not above the eye to avoid this issue.

 Which Product Should You Use?